Vráž (Písek District): Etymology

-The origin of the name Vráž is unsure and several hypotheses have emerged.
+The origin of the name Vráž is uncertain and several hypotheses have emerged.
 The most likely interpretation is that the name was derived from the Slavic word ovrag, meaning 'depression', 'gorge'.

 Geography

 Vráž is located about 9 km north of Písek and 51 km northwest of České Budějovice.
 It lies on the border between the Tábor Uplands and Blatná Uplands.
 The highest point is a nameless hill at 483 m above sea level.
 The municipality borders the Orlík Reservoir in the east.

 Climate

 Vráž's climate is classified as humid continental climate (Köppen: Dfb; Trewartha: Dcbo).
 Among them, the annual average temperature is 8.5 C, the hottest month in July is 18.4 C, and the coldest month is -1.0 C in January.
 The annual precipitation is 560.4 mm, of which June is the wettest with 78.3 mm, while February is the driest with only 25.9 mm.
 The extreme temperature throughout the year ranged from -31.2 C on 10 February 1956 to 39.7 C on 27 July 1983.